We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Passengers: 2 Adults

-You will be met at Dar es Salaam Airport by our representative and assisted with the check in for your flight across to Selous.
+Arrive into Dar es Salaam Airport.
+Go through Immigration, collect your luggage and clear Customs, then make your way into the Arrivals Hall.
+You will be met here by our representative and assisted with the check in for your flight across to Ruaha.

 Coastal Aviation (Light Aircraft): Fly from Mwalimu Julius K Nyerere Intl (DAR) to Ruaha Airstrip - arrival and departure times to be confirmed